Abhishek-Sawant-98/Chat-Zoned/README.md

 npm run build
 ```

-- Finally, deploy it [Render.com](https://render.com/).
+- Finally, deploy it using [Render.com](https://render.com/).
 Don't forget to add all the above mentioned environment variables (both backend and frontend) while deploying.

 ## License